 was released on November 18, 2018.
 The main downloads of Ren'Py 7.1.3 are:

-You only need to download one of these three files.
-Each contains the full Ren'Py software development kit, with everything needed to develop Ren'Py games for Windows XP and up, Mac OS X 10.6 and up, and Linux x86/x86_64.
-The development environment contains the files needed to produce games for all three platforms, the Ren'Py tutorial, and "The Question", an example game.
+You only need to download one of these files.
+Each contains the full Ren'Py software development kit, with everything needed to develop Ren'Py games for the Windows, Mac, and Linux platforms; the Ren'Py tutorial; and "The Question", an example game.

 Ren'Py is free to download and use for commercial and non-commercial purposes.
 It may be modified and distributed under the terms of its license.